byvapps/ByvLocalizations/README.md

 ## Extensions

-Now implements some UI extensions to make more easy localizations.
-They are automatically updated en language change
+UI extensions to make more easy localizations.
+They are automatically updated on language change

 ```swift
 UILabel             =>  label.locText("localized_text")